Social-Developers-Club/localhorst-frontend/README.md

 # Localhorst Frontend
-This  Repository contains the source code for the frontend, which is hosted [here](http://support-for-localhorst.philenius.de/).
+This  Repository contains the source code for the frontend, which is hosted at [https://support-for-localhorst.philenius.de/](https://support-for-localhorst.philenius.de/).

 ![](./design1.png)